 Forced bulbs in containers can bring spring into the home months before the actual season commences.
-Potted bulbs need special soil, temperatures and siting to bloom early.
-The treatment and exposure they get in the ground naturally forces them, but in the home interior you will have to fool them.
+Potted bulbs need special soil, temperatures, and siting to bloom early.
+The treatment and exposure they get in the ground naturally forces them, but in the home interior, you will have to fool them.
 Will forced bulbs rebloom in pots?
 For yearly blooms, the bulbs need to store extra nutrients and carbohydrates and be held at the right temperatures when not in bloom.

-Bulbs are storage organs that hold short term supplies of fuel for leaf production and the embryonic flowers that will soon grace your space.
+Bulbs are storage organs that hold short-term supplies of fuel for leaf production and the embryonic flowers that will soon grace your space.
 Most bulbs require some sort of specific temperature change to force them out of dormancy.
 Forced bulbs in pots have been exposed to the chilling requirements necessary to get the bulb to grow leaves and flowers.
 This is generally three months at 40 degrees Fahrenheit (4 C.).
 Potted bulbs have needs that those in the ground do not in order for them to produce bountiful flowers year after year.
-The container, soil, food, water, temperature, lighting, spacing and excellent drainage all contribute to year round potted plants.
+The container, soil, food, water, temperature, lighting, spacing, and excellent drainage all contribute to year-round potted plants.

 Environment for Forced Bulbs in Containers

 While bulbs will only bloom once per year, there is no reason they won’t do it annually with the proper care.
-The soil should be porous and loose, a mixture of half loam or compost and half vermiculite, perlite or fine bark is ideal.
+The soil should be porous and loose, a mixture of half loam or compost and half vermiculite, perlite, or fine bark is ideal.
 Mix in a bit of bone meal and bulb fertilizer at the bottom of the container.

-The container should be well draining and preferably unglazed so evaporation of excess moisture is possible.
+The container should be well-draining and preferably unglazed so evaporation of excess moisture is possible.
 Even a nursery container works and has the ability to expand if the bulb is held where a freeze is possible.
 Use a basket or outer decorative container to disguise the unattractive pot.

 Potted bulbs should be planted almost touching with the pointed tops of the bulbs just outside the surface of the soil.
-The actual temperature for holding may vary by species, but at a minimum, pre-chill spring blooming bulbs at 48 degrees Fahrenheit (8 C.) for eight to 12 weeks.
+The actual temperature for holding may vary by species, but at a minimum, pre-chill spring-blooming bulbs at 48 degrees Fahrenheit (8 C.) for eight to 12 weeks.
 Summer blooming bulbs do not require pre-chilling to bloom.

 You can chill the entire potted mass or just the bulbs.
-If you choose to chill in the refrigerator, make sure the bulbs are away from any fruit which give off ethylene gas and can cause blooms to abort.
+If you choose to chill in the refrigerator, make sure the bulbs are away from any fruit which gives off ethylene gas and can cause blooms to abort.
 Once the pre-chilling requirement has been met, move the pot to a warmer area.
 During the pre-chilling period, the bulbs do not need light.